litlatte/url-shortener/README.md

 python manage.py makemigrations app1 app2 app3
 python manage.py migrate
 ```
-where app1 app2 app3 are the names of our applications but since this project has a circular dependency we have to some steps before.
+where app1 app2 app3 are the names of our applications but since this project has a circular dependency we have to  do some steps before.

 The first thing to do is to go to the `./users/models.py` file and comment the line number 13 and save the file like this:
 ```python